Jennifer Munday

 Building 763 Room 142

 Dr Jennifer Munday is an Associate Professor teaching in the disciplines of Creative Arts and Technology.
-Jennifer's academic work and contribution are focused on “Developing and implementing innovative curriculum, learning and teaching models."
-(University Strategy 2022 refocus) She has built a reputation within and beyond the Charles Sturt University community as progressive in online, flexible, and distance education.
+Jennifer's academic work and contribution are focused on making an impact on a regional, national and global level (University Strategy).
+She has built a reputation within and beyond the Charles Sturt University community as progressive in online, flexible, and distance education.
 Her contributions include publication and investigation in the scholarship of teaching in online learning, particularly in regard to the value of ePortfolios and reflective practice.
 She is a Senior Fellow of the Higher Education Academy.

-Jennifer is engaged in the following research projects:
+Jennifer leads or co-leads the following research groups:

-• Charles Sturt collaboration with Southern Cross University: MayDay Hills Research: The former Beechworth Lunatic Asylum still retains a 'sense of place' despite it's interesting history.
+• Mayday Hills research group: Charles Sturt collaboration with Southern Cross University: The former Beechworth Lunatic Asylum still retains a 'sense of place' despite it's interesting history.
 The project includes arts-based research, history, genealogy, women and mental health, and emotional geography.
 The research group collaborate with academics and technical staff from the School of Social Work & the Arts to enhance a virtual tour website of Mayday Hills and Beechworth Cemetery.

-Jennifer is on the Editorial Board for the AAEEBL ePortfolio Review (AePR), which is the magazine of the Association for Authentic, Experiential and Evidence-Based Learning, and FusionJournal; She is currently the International Liaison Coordinator for the International Centre for Women Playwrights, where she is also on the Social Media Committee and produces the low-tech podcast series Centre Stage.
+Jennifer is on the Editorial Board for the AAEEBL ePortfolio Review (AePR), which is the magazine of the Association for Authentic, Experiential and Evidence-Based Learning, in 2024 the Creative Practice Circle will launch their new journal The Journal of Creative Practice Research.
 She is also a member of both Writers Victoria and Melbourne Writers Theatre.

 Jennifer is engaged in the following types of research:

-2. Cross University cross-disciplinary research: MayDay Hills Research: The former Beechworth Lunatic Asylum still retains a 'sense of place' despite it's interesting history.
-The project includes arts-based research, history, genealogy, women and mental health, and emotional geography.
-The research group publish in a variety of non-traditional ways including exhibitions and website creation.
+2. Cross University cross-disciplinary research: MayDay Hills Research: The former Beechworth Lunatic Asylum research includes arts-based research, history, genealogy, women and mental health, and emotional geography.
+The research group publish in a variety of non-traditional ways including exhibitions and website creation:

 EMT302 Understanding and Using New Technologies.